vaakash/aakash-web/docs/super-rss-reader/installation.md

 ## Install via FTP

-- Download and upload the latest version of Super RSS Reader.
+- Download and upload the latest version of Super RSS Reader from [here](https://wordpress.org/plugins/super-rss-reader/).
 - Unzip & upload it to your WordPress site.
 - Activate the plugin.
 - Drag and drop the "Super RSS Reader" widget in the "Widgets" page.